Apfirebolt/meals-database-app-using-vue-3/README.md

 As for UI, I try to experiment with different UI frameworks available for Vue.
 In this case, I went with PrimeVue.
 I found it relatively easy to get started with, has a wide range of components to offer and a nice color schema.

 This project takes inspiration from Sakai Vue template created using PrimeVue.
 It is an open source admin template.
 It has multiple themes in it which can be changed through the button on the right side of the screen.
 It has various colors and their versions, light and dark themes are also available.
+That is the reason why 97% of the codebase of this project contains CSS

 Made with ❤️ by **[@apfirebolt](https://github.com/Apfirebolt/)**